Alternative Dispute Resolution

-Our firm deals with both real estate transactional issues (helping people buy) and issues that surface when there is a discrepancy between what one of the parties expects, and the resulting reality of the situation (disclosure issues).
+Our firm deals with both real estate transactional issues (helping people buy) and issues that surface when there is a dispute between what one of the parties expects, and the resulting reality of the situation (disclosure issues).

 The professionals you surround yourself with: the realtor, the mortgage company, the insurance company etc are each important, yet undoubtedly carry a biased interest in “closing the deal.”
 These partisan individuals are paid on commission, potentially coloring their judgment.
 Both parties in any transaction naturally want to close on terms favorable to themselves.
 However, an attorney’s fee is generally not based on either party’s results.
 Thus, the presence of counsel without a vested interest is highly beneficial.
 Our attorneys provide the useful legal, financial, and personal perspective to offer a fresh opinion on a transaction.
 We want to provide a completely competent party with a legal acumen–one not vested in merely closing on your side.